lukemonahan/splunk_modinput_prometheus/README.md

 ## Download

-This add-on will be hosted at apps.splunk.com in the near future.
-It will be uploaded there when some further testing has been completed.
+This add-on is hosted on [Splunkbase](https://splunkbase.splunk.com/app/4077/), and generally the most tested and stable builds are uploaded there.

-In the meantime, the latest build is available in the Github releases tab.
+Intermediate builds may also be available in the Github releases tab.

 ## Build